 Newsletters and BOG Minutes

-(L - R) David L. Head,
+(L - R) David L. Head, Hayden Fuller, Christopher Woo,

 Jon E. Huffman, William C. Schrader, III, Henry E. Head,

 |The Dr. V. Edward Masters Memorial Color Guard was formed in 1996 and is an integral part of the Louisville-Thruston Chapter of KYSSAR.
 Dr. Masters was chapter president in 1995, and it was under his leadership the color guard was formed, the first in the Kentucky Society.
 Since its inception the unit has been led by Commander Dan Klinck.

 Our color guard is a formally dressed color guard, adorned in the distinctive uniform worn by men of the Virginia Regiment, Continental Line, of which the Kentucky Territory was a part.
 The uniforms, patterned after the army regulars, are not unlike those worn by present-day portrayers at Williamsburg, Virginia.
 They are bright and colorful in appearance, and when combined with the sounds of the fife and drums, they add significance and historical meaning to events.

 As a Louisville-Thruston Chapter member, you are warmly invited to join our color guard.
 All it takes is a uniform and some free time.
 There is no age limitation, and we provide all the accoutrements and muskets.
 You provide the custom fitted uniform.

 Since 1996 the chapter's color guard has expanded from four to over 20 members today.
 This includes three drummers and a female fifer.
 We are especially proud of our musicians.
 Anyone yearning for a role in preserving our American Heritage by bringing history alive is encouraged to become a member of our color guard.
 If you have any interest and would like to know more about joining, please contact: